mel-miller/a11y-navbar/README.md

 * *orientation* is the direction the navbar flows.
 Valid values are either "horizontal" (which is the default) or "vertical".
 * *breakpointMinWidth* is the width in pixels at which the menu transforms into a "mobile friendly" compact menu.
 The default is 500px.
 * *responsiveToggleText* is the text for the menu button when the "mobile friendly" compact menu is active.
 It defaults to "Menu".
+* *responsiveSubmenuToggles* a boolean value when set to `true` will add buttons elements to the responsive "mobile friendly" menu.
+This feature will allow users to both open and close submenus using a touch interface.
 * *mode* can be set to either "standard" (for behavior strictly following the navbar design pattern) or "dualAction" (in which menuitems with submenus can be activated with Enter/Space, or expanded with the appropriate arrow key).